 Louisiana DUI laws address driving while under the influence of alcohol or drugs, similar to DWI laws.
 The key difference is that DUI generally refers to a broader range of impairments, while DWI specifically involves alcohol intoxication.
 Both offenses carry severe penalties, including fines, license suspension, and even jail time.

-For those stopped at DUI checkpoints in Louisiana or are pulled over for a DUI in Louisiana knowing your rights and seeking legal counsel is crucial.
-A Baton Rouge DUI lawyer can guide you through the legal process, help build a defense, and work to reduce the impact of the charges on your life.
+For those stopped at DUI checkpoints in Louisiana or are pulled over for a DUI in Louisiana, knowing your rights and seeking legal counsel is crucial.
+A Baton Rouge DWI attorney can guide you through the legal process, help build a defense, and work to reduce the impact of an OWI charge in Baton Rouge.

 1st Offense DUI Louisiana